Bachelor of Arts in Broadcast and Electronic Communication Arts

 Supervised and Independent Work Experience

 The department encourages students to participate in independent production, internship, and supervised teaching experiences as a part of their program of study.
-Students may count a total of six units combined from the courses BECA 576, BECA 685, BECA 695, and BECA 699 toward satisfying major requirements.
-No more than four units of BECA 685 may count toward the degree, and no more than six units from any other individual course may be counted toward the major.
+Students may count a total of 6 units combined from the courses BECA 576, BECA 685, BECA 695, and BECA 699 toward satisfying major requirements.
+No more than 4 units of BECA 685 may count toward the degree, and no more than 6 units from any other individual course may be counted toward the major.

 Transfer Students

-Students transferring to the BECA program from a California community college or other institution should strive to complete the SF State Lower-Division Transfer Pattern.
-Transfer students are encouraged to complete the equivalent of GE Area A2, BECA 200, BECA 231, and BECA 241 before matriculation to SF State.
+Students transferring to the BECA program from a California community college or other institution should strive to complete the SF State Lower Division Transfer Pattern.
+Transfer students are encouraged to complete the equivalent of BECA 200 and one lower-division production course (BECA 230, 240, or 246) before matriculation at SF State.
 Many of the transfer equivalents to these courses are offered at California community colleges and can be verified via the Assist website (www.assist.org).
 Please contact a faculty advisor if your course is not listed.
-Up to nine units of courses from California community colleges may be directly applied to fulfilling BECA major requirements.
+Up to 12 units of courses from California community colleges may be directly applied to fulfilling BECA major requirements.

 Mandatory Advising

-Students in the major are encouraged to meet with a major advisor every semester, but are required to meet with a faculty advisor at the following points in their study:
+Students in the major are strongly encouraged to meet with a faculty advisor at least once every semester, particularly before registering for courses.
+Students are required to meet with a faculty advisor for approval of the application for graduation: the application must be signed by the advisor and the department chair.

 Broadcast and Electronic Communication Arts (B.A.) — 45 Units